minkaotic/front-end-notes/Typescript.md

 # Typescript notes
+Typescript is a syntactical superset of ECMAScript developed by Microsoft, which adds optional static typing to the language.
+It cannot be natively understood by browsers, so needs to be transcompiled to JavaScript before running.

 ## Typewriter
 [Typewriter](https://frhagn.github.io/Typewriter/) is a free extension for Visual Studio that generates TypeScript files from C# code files using TypeScript Templates.